Nemanja Šarović: Love, Faith, Hope

-International summons
+IRMCT summons

-In May 2022, Vojislav Šešelj received a summons to appear before the International Residual Mechanism for Criminal Tribunals (IRMCT; the successor body to the ICTY) to respond to charges concerning the publication of classified information and the names of protected witnesses.
-The summons also included the names of seven current and former Radical Party officials, including Šarović. Šarović said that he recognized only the laws of Serbia and would not respond to the summons.
-He was ultimately not included in an indictment issued by the court on 11 August 2023.
+In May 2022, Šarović was among seven current and former SRS officials named in a summons issued to Šešelj by the International Residual Mechanism for Criminal Tribunals (IRMCT), the successor to the ICTY, over the publication of classified information and the names of protected witnesses. Šarović said he recognised only the laws of Serbia and would not respond.
+He was not included in the indictment issued on 11 August 2023.